 Stockport Viaduct boasts 27 arches and dominates the town centre.
 When completed at the beginning of the Victorian era it was the largest viaduct in the world.

 There’s a good choice of cinemas in Stockport.
-The centre boasts the historic Plaza plus Cineworld, a 10-multiplex at Grand Central.
+The centre boasts the historic Plaza plus the Light Cinema at Redrock.
 A little further away are the Regent in Marple and Savoy in Heaton Moor.

 Stockport’s main shopping centre is the Merseyway.
 Part-covered and part-pedestrianised it is home to around 100 high-street stores including Debenhams and Marks & Spencer.